Associate in Science Degree

 MA150 PrecalculusCredits: 4.0

 This course prepares students for calculus through a study of the properties and graphs of polynomial, rational, trigonometric, inverse trigonometric, exponential, and logarithmic functions.
 Topics include an introduction to mathematical argument and conic sections.
 Emphasis is placed on the function concept and the appropriate use of the language of mathematics.
-Prerequisite: An appropriate placement test result or MA125 College Algebra & Trigonometry.
+Prerequisite: Appropriate placement test score or MA125 College Algebra and Trigonometry.

 PE Physical EducationCredits: 0.5